 There are several types of student loans you might come across, including:

 - Direct Subsidized Loans: These are available to undergraduate students with financial need.
-The government pays all interest that accrues on subsidized loans while you’re in school.
+The government pays all interest that accrues on subsidized loans while you’re in school and during other eligible periods of nonpayment.

-- Direct Unsubsidized Loans: These are available to both undergraduate and graduate students, regardless of financial need.
+- Direct Unsubsidized Loans: These federal loans are available to both undergraduate and graduate students, regardless of financial need.
 You’re responsible for all interest that accrues on unsubsidized loans.

 - Direct PLUS Loans: There are two kinds of PLUS Loan — Grad PLUS Loans for grad students and Parent PLUS Loans for parents who want to fund their child’s education.
 Unlike most federal student loans, PLUS Loans require a credit check.

 - Private student loans: These loans are offered by private lenders and can be used for a wide variety of educational expenses.
-Some lenders also provide private loans specifically designed for certain programs — such as student loans for law school, bar exam studies, MBAs, or medical school.
+Some lenders also provide private loans specifically designed for certain programs — such as student loans for law school, MBAs, or medical school.

 Learn More: How to Get a Student Loan for Online College